spacetelescope/calcloud/README.md

   4. Split data into train and test (validation) sets
   5. Run batch training for each model
   6. Calculate metrics and scores for evaluation
-  7. Save and upload models and training results to s3
+  7. Save and upload models, training results, and training data CSV backup file to s3
   8. (optional) Run KFOLD cross-validation (10 splits)